HardikDuva/DataDrivenFramework/README.md

 7. Run xml file from suite directory according to browser requirnment

 8. After run successfully you can find you result in "TestResult" directory.
+ - You can find execution result Excel Sheet under TestResult->BrowserName->TimeStamp->OutputResultSheet->FuncationalityName->ExcelSheetName.xlsx
+ - If any TCS failed you can find screenshot for that failed TCS under TestResult->BrowserName->TimeStamp->UI->FailedScreenshot